• We are forming a shared living / shared ownership household for people with a commitment to progressive social change.

 • We operate from a base of values that include transparency, honesty, democracy, and respect for people and the planet.

-• We are working to create a secure, affordable alternative to conventional home ownership and renting.
+• We are working to reduce buy-in costs and create an affordable alternative to renting and conventional home ownership.

-• The house, located at 2839 Ashby Ave., is currently half owned by the lead organizer, Jon Katz
+• The house, located at 2839 Ashby Ave., Berkeley Elmwood, is half owned by the organizer, Jon Katz

-Jon spends much of his time in El Limon, Dominican Republic: a village of 85 hardscrabble farm families, a community-based non-profit, and him at the end of a dirt road.
-He works with many villages on participatory technology projects, particularly micro-hydro electrification, wireless internet access, and climate change.
+Jon spends most of his time in El Limon, Dominican Republic: a village of 85 hardscrabble farm families, a community-based non-profit, and him at the end of a dirt road.
+He works with many villages on participatory technology projects, particularly micro-hydro electrification, wireless internet access, and soon tele-health.
 His housing experience includes the New York squatter movement of the 1970’s, various cooperative housing ventures, and a stint as a rather unconventional plumbing contractor.
-For Jon, the co-op would be a US fallback base, a way to maintain his sentimental, political, and artistic family connections with the house, and a platform for his climate justice work.
+For Jon, the co-op would be a US fallback base and a way to maintain his sentimental, political, and artistic family connections with the house.